thecapacity/thecapacity.github.io/_posts/2009-06-14-clouderas-hadoop-education.md

 By definition they should produce the same output, i.e. the mappings should be identical, and barring buggy corner cases mine certainly passed the test.

-What I found interesting was my instinctual desire to let regexps do the work, whereas their version relies on a simple &#8220;split()&#8221; to sort the input.
-It&#8217;s likely a faster solution and given the massive amounts of data for large data passes, it&#8217;s worth benchmarking.
+What I found interesting was my instinctual desire to let regexps do the work, whereas their version relies on a simple “split()” to sort the input.
+It’s likely a faster solution and given the massive amounts of data for large data passes, it’s worth benchmarking.

-However, although I&#8217;m clearly biased, I must admit I found mine easier to grok and should be more flexible, e.g. perhaps the input pattern could become a parameter rather then hard-coded into the flow.
+However, although I’m clearly biased, I must admit I found mine easier to grok and should be more flexible, e.g. perhaps the input pattern could become a parameter rather then hard-coded into the flow.

-There&#8217;s certainly not a &#8220;right&#8221; way to do it, other then one that works.
-The advantage of the MapReduce model is that the necessary code is often really really short and easy to modify but I thought others might find it interesting to realize that perl doesn&#8217;t have an exclusive license on &#8216;[TMTOWTDI](http://catb.org/~esr/jargon/html/T/TMTOWTDI.html)&#8216;
+There’s certainly not a “right” way to do it, other then one that works.
+The advantage of the MapReduce model is that the necessary code is often really really short and easy to modify but I thought others might find it interesting to realize that perl doesn’t have an exclusive license on ‘[TMTOWTDI](http://catb.org/~esr/jargon/html/T/TMTOWTDI.html)‘